jennadilullo8/romcom/README.md

  - Developing a good understanding of how query selectors and event handlers work together
  - Creating functionality when the user clicks on a button
  - How to properly use the property of classList by adding or removing the class of hidden to certain elements
+ - Used event.preventDefault() to prevent the homepage loading without using the input values for the displayed cover when clicking 'Make my book' button

 ## Challenges

  - Understanding which html elements we need for the DOM.
  - Solving merge conflicts
  - Making sure we as a team are looking through every aspect of the application for bugs
+ - Understanding when to use a class name (with a .) and when to use an id name (with a #) in querySelectors

 ## Technologies Used